Eva-Kuk/smoothie-lovers/TESTING.md

 **Project Bugs And solutions**
 ---
 While working on this project, I encountered a lot of problems, issues and bugs.
-Unfortunatelly I'm it is not possible to enumerate all of them.
-One was related to the loss of the entire initial README file and the project on the gitpod at the very beginning of the project , which made me decide to do my commits very often.
+One was related to the loss of the entire initial README file ready for my first mentor session.
+I also had troubles few times with my workspace crashed, which brought me, to that I had to open my project again from github, which made me decide to do my commits more often.
-Here are the problems which were solved in the following way:
+Here are some of the problems which were solved in the following way:
 1. **BUG:** Problem with connecting Flask to MongoDB Atlas, data didnt display in browser as expected but the GET 200 was received.
 In app.py wrong variable targeted instead of recipes the tasks was targeded.
 - **SOLUTION:** Change the name from tasks to recipes